MicrosoftDocs/sql-docs/azure-sql/database/auto-failover-group-sql-db.md

 ms.custom: azure-sql-split
 ---

-# Auto-failover groups overview & best practices (Azure SQL Database)
+# Failover groups overview & best practices (Azure SQL Database)
 [!INCLUDE[appliesto-sqldb](../includes/appliesto-sqldb.md)]

 > [!div class="op_single_selector"]
 > * [Azure SQL Database](auto-failover-group-sql-db.md?view=azuresql-db&preserve-view=true)
 > * [Azure SQL Managed Instance](../managed-instance/auto-failover-group-sql-mi.md?view=azuresql-mi&preserve-view=true)

-The auto-failover groups feature allows you to manage the replication and failover of some or all databases on a [logical server](logical-servers.md) to a logical server another region.
-This article focuses on using the Auto-failover group feature with Azure SQL Database and some best practices.
+The failover groups feature allows you to manage the replication and failover of some or all databases on a [logical server](logical-servers.md) to a logical server in another region.
+This article focuses on using the failover group feature with Azure SQL Database and some best practices.

-To get started, review [Configure auto-failover group](auto-failover-group-configure-sql-db.md).
-For an end-to-end experience, see the [Auto-failover group tutorial](failover-group-add-single-database-tutorial.md).
+To get started, review [Configure failover group](auto-failover-group-configure-sql-db.md).
+For an end-to-end experience, see the [Failover group tutorial](failover-group-add-single-database-tutorial.md).

 > [!NOTE]
-> - This article covers auto-failover groups for Azure SQL Database.
-For Azure SQL Managed Instance, see [Auto-failover groups in Azure SQL Managed Instance](../managed-instance/auto-failover-group-sql-mi.md).
+> - This article covers failover groups for Azure SQL Database.
+For Azure SQL Managed Instance, see [Failover groups in Azure SQL Managed Instance](../managed-instance/auto-failover-group-sql-mi.md).
-> - Auto-failover groups support geo-replication of all databases in the group to only one secondary logical server in a different region.
-If you need to create multiple Azure SQL Database geo-secondary replicas (in the same or different regions) for the same primary replica, use [active geo-replication](active-geo-replication-overview.md).
 >

 ## Overview

-The auto-failover groups feature allows you to manage the replication and failover of databases to another Azure region.
+The failover groups feature allows you to manage the replication and failover of databases to another Azure region.
 You can include of a group of databases or all user databases in a logical server to be replicated to another logical server.
 It is a declarative abstraction on top of the [active geo-replication](../database/active-geo-replication-overview.md) feature, designed to simplify deployment and management of geo-replicated databases at scale.

 [!INCLUDE [auto-failover-groups-overview](../includes/auto-failover-group-overview.md)]

-For more information, see [Azure SQL Database high availability](high-availability-sla.md).

 ## <a name="terminology-and-capabilities"></a> Terminology and capabilities